Fiona-T/pension-pal/README.md

 ## Purpose
 ---
 The purpose of PensionPal is to allow users to record the details of their working life and private pensions in one single location.
 The aim is for users to record these details at the time, e.g. when finishing up in a job, while the information is to hand and fresh in their minds, rather than having to find this information years later at retirement age.
 When they get to retirement age, then all the information is easily accessible, making the process of drawing down the retirement benefits much simpler.
+In addition it means that the individual is less likely to forget about the pension scheme once they have recorded it here - over a working life of approximately 40 years or more, people can easily lose track of what pension schemes they have where, and can even forget about some of them completely.
+Using this website would prevent that happening.

 The point of recording the information at the stage of leaving a job (and not before then) is that some pension benefits are calculated based on the length of service and final salary with the employer.
 However future iterations could include a feature to allow an active employment to be recorded (i.e. without finish date) and a pension to be attached to this record.